Top EFL Classroom Reading Activities

 Pre-reading

-• Read the first line of the text to the students and ask them to predict the content and language they will find in the rest of the text.
+• Read the first line of the text to the students.
+Ask them to predict the content and language they will find in the rest of the text.

-• Choose a few words from the text and give one set to half the class and the other set to the other half of the class.
-Each student must explain their keywords to their partners.
+• Choose a few words from the text.
+Give one set to half the class and the other set to the other half of the class.
+Each student explains their keywords to their partners.
 Together they then predict the story from the keywords.

 • Provide visuals to act as a discussion related to the text (without the students realising they are talking about the text).

-• Get the students to come up with questions related to the topic of the text, which they then ask each other in groups.
+• Get the students to come up with questions related to the topic of the text.
+They then ask each other in groups.
 The questions can be anything.
 For example, if the text is about a football player, questions could be: How often do you play football?
 Is football popular in your country?

 While reading

 • Divide the text in half.
-Each student only reads half the text and must work in pairs to construct the meaning of the whole text.
+Each student only reads half the text.
+They work in pairs to construct the meaning of the whole text.
 This can be done by simply cutting the text in half or by cutting it at random places; which method is best will depend on the text.

 • Let the students come up with questions from the text which their partners must then answer.

 • Take out a number of sentences of the text.
-While they read the students must put them back in the correct place.
-This can also be done with words instead of sentences.
+While they read, the students put them back in the correct place.
+This can be done with words instead of sentences.

 Post-reading

-• Let the students answer questions which will relate the text to the students’ lives.
+• Let the students answer questions which relate the text to the students’ lives.

 • The students can present a follow-up to the text – what happened next?